 - Annual report of the Commission to the European Parliament

 - The text of the Reports since 1997 are available on Europa, as are summaries of 1995 and 1996 Reports.

-- The EU Publications Portal provides a reference list of all the EU institutions and agencies websites and the publications available through them.
-There are two means of searching the publications: a thematic index covering European Union policies and activities and an alphabetical list of all the sites or web-pages referenced in the portal.
+- The EU Publications Information Page provides a reference list of all the EU institutions and agencies websites and the publications available through them.
+Additionally, there are links to libraries and archives of older materials.

 - The Publications Office is responsible for producing and distributing EU publications on all media and by all means.
 It distributes a quarterly newsletter, updating released EU publications and the most recent releases are highlighted on the home page.
 The website provides information on online access of select publications, as well as ordering instructions.